aalexeeva/summer_school/XSOLLA Getting started en.md

 In most cases, the action that the webhook calls is the result of a user action on the payment page.
 However, other actions can also call webhook.

-For example, you can cancel a payment via the XSOLLA API or a payment system will notify developers of a disputed transaction.
+For example, a payment can be cancelled via the XSOLLA API or a payment system will notify developers of a disputed transaction.

-Examples of the processing of the webhook:
+Examples of the webhook processing:
 * Deposit balance of the user.
 * Providing new items to the user.
 * Start of subscription.